redradix/kontainer/README.md

 ## Obtaining modules
 * `container.getModule(name)` - Retrieves the given module from the container, with all its dependencies injected, if any. *Alias: `get`*
-* `container.startModule(name)`- Retrieves the given module from the container, automatically calling the module's `start` function if it exists.
+* `container.startModule(name[, options])`- Retrieves the given module from the container, automatically calling the module's `start` function if it exists.
+If your module needs to do some async stuff, make this function return a Promise (a *thenable* to be specific) and pass in `{async: true}` in options.

 ## Stopping modules
 * `container.stopModule(name)` - Stops the module `name`.
 It will delete the current saved instance, and call the module's `stop` function if it exists.